relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR17] RIP_Integrate_Other_Providers_With_IAPI2.0.md

 ## Entity import

 This is most problematic part because of Managers linking process.
+I would implement it as separate service because it requires its own logic regarding fields mapping and Managers linking.
+There are couple of things to keep in mind:

+- require `First Name` and `Last Name` fields in the mapping
+- dynamically build `Full Name` and include it in the load file (remember to give it unique name to avoid conflicts with user-mapped fields, e.g. `FullName-1d6f71c8-05d5-4af0-9752-09ef2a7a627c`)
+- handle Manager Field ID

+Consider using ObjectManager mass update to link managers, or use Import API 2.0 as usual.
+Entity import is a little bit tricky and might require its own spike.

 ## What's next?